Aparavirus

 Aparavirus is a genus of viruses in the order Picornavirales, in the family Dicistroviridae.
 Invertebrates, honeybee, and bumblebees serve as natural hosts.
 There are six species in this genus.
 Diseases associated with this genus include: ABPV: paralysis.
 This virus plays a role in sudden collapse of honey bee colonies infested with the parasitic mite varroa destructor.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: